Yermo/nativescript-mapbox/README.md

     altitude: 2000, // iOS (meters from the ground)
     bearing: 270, // Where the camera is pointing, 0-360 (degrees)
     tilt: 50,
-    duration: 10 // in seconds
+    duration: 10000 // in milliseconds
   })
 ```